danielrozenberg/feedmuncher/README.md

 2. Copy `feed_muncher/example_settings.py` to `feed_muncher/settings.py` and modify settings to fit your environment.
 See [Django settings](https://docs.djangoproject.com/en/1.8/topics/settings/) for instructions.
-3. Activate the virtualenv (usually `source /path/to/venv/bin/activate`), then create the database and first user by running the command `python manage.py migrate`.
+3. Activate the virtualenv (usually `source /path/to/venv/bin/activate`), then create the database and first user by running the command `python manage.py migrate` and `python manage.py createsuperuser`.
 4. Run the app on your server using [whichever method works best](https://docs.djangoproject.com/en/1.8/howto/deployment/) for your case.
 DreamHost has a [simple tutorial](http://wiki.dreamhost.com/Django) for shared hosting.